ValerianGregoire/Valplotlib/README.md

   size designates the size of the font used to display the name of the axis. scale should allow you to choose to display the axis with different scales (logarithmic, exponential...) but is probably not working at the moment.

-The exact same commands apply for the y axis using self.yaxis.
+#### The exact same commands apply for the y axis using self.yaxis.

-self.legend is the legend of the graph.
-You can change (state,position,columns,frame). state is a boolean to choose to display the legend or not. position, which can be a string or a tupple, choses where the legend is displayed on the graph.
+#### self.legend is the legend of the graph.
+You can change (state,position,columns,frame,color,opacity).
+  state is a boolean to choose to display the legend or not. position, which can be a string or a tupple, choses where the legend is displayed on the graph.
 As a string, it is possible to write : 'upper left' ; 'lower right'... columns indicates with how many columns the elements of the legend should be displayed.
-By default, the elements are displayed in one column. frame is a boolean to indicate whether the legend should have a frame or not.
+By default, the elements are displayed in one column. frame is a boolean to indicate whether the legend should have a frame or not. color indicates the color of the background of the legend opacity, ranging from 0 to 1, sets the transparency of the frame of the legend.
+Setting it to 0 is the same as setting frame to False.

 self.grid isn't finished yet.
 Once finished, it will allow you to customize the grid of your graph.
 For now, self.grid is a boolean that toggles the grid on the graph.

+#### self.image is the background of the graph.
+You may give it a path to the image to display.
+The image is automatically displayed as a background for your graph.
+The shape of the graph will have the shape of the background, make sure to use images with proportions close to 1:1 to avoid a wide or tall graph.

 #### In parallel to the creation of the graph, you may create a line or scatter object.